 Congestive heart failure (CHF) is a condition that occurs when the heart becomes too weak to effectively pump blood out to the rest of the body.
 In turn, fluid levels build up and blood can back up into both the heart and lungs, leading to shortness of breath.
 For most CHF patients, difficulty breathing does not occur when they are at rest, but even small amounts of exertion can cause symptoms to begin.

 Similarly to CHF patients, those with COPD will most commonly notice their shortness of breath when physically active.
-The conditions which cause COPD such as chronic bronchitis and emphysema result in irritation and damage to airways or the air sacs in the lungs where oxygen and carbon dioxide are exchanged.
+The conditions that cause COPD — such as chronic bronchitis and emphysema — result in irritation and damage to airways or the air sacs in the lungs where oxygen and carbon dioxide are exchanged.
 When someone with COPD exhales, this damage prevents oxygen from being fully released before the next breath is drawn in, resulting in shortness of breath.

 COPD and congestive heart failure are two different conditions that may present with similar symptoms.
 However, there are two other forms of heart failure, left-sided and right-sided, which may be directly related to or exacerbated by the presence of COPD.
 Here’s how: